-What cities and states are doing about guns since the Parkland shooting
+Rhode Island, Connecticut latest states to take action against bump stocks

 The New Jersey State Police will release monthly reports on gun crimes, including the offense committed, the type of gun used, number of people shot and where it happened.

-New Jersey is ranked second as having the strongest gun laws in the US by the Giffords Law Center to Prevent Gun Violence.
+New Jersey is ranked second as having the strongest gun laws in the United States by the Giffords Law Center to Prevent Gun Violence.
 California ranked first.

 New York